 In my opinion, this is hands down the best choice when on a budget.
 It’s brand new and it’s really a nice instrument.

-I recently did a full product review that you can check out here.
+I recently did a full product review on the FP-10 that you can check out here.
 The main thing to note is the Bluetooth technology and the key-bed.

 With the key-bed, you will be really surprised with how it feels since the keyboard is so cheap.
 This truly feels like some of the better beds I have played on.